DIFFERENCE BETWEEN ESPRESSO AND COFFEE

 TYPES OF DRINKS YOU CAN MAKE WITH COFFEE

-Creative coffee recipes aren’t just for espresso—you can make a whole range of caffeinated delights using brewed coffee and just a few ingredients.
+Creative coffee recipes aren’t just for espresso—you can make a whole range of caffeinated delights using brewed coffee, such as cold brew or iced coffee, and just a few ingredients.
 A Cafe Au Lait is a simple yet satisfying way to cut strong coffee with steamed milk.
 Try adding cinnamon sticks or your favorite syrups for extra flavor.
 An Irish Coffee rounds out the sharpness of whiskey with sugar and fresh whipped cream on top.
 Cold brew coffee drinks open even more possibilities with recipes like Hawaiian Iced Coffee featuring coconut extracts or C’mores Coffee that captures the flavors of your favorite campfire treat in a glass.
 Of course, black coffee with (or without) a splash of cream is a tried and true favorite you can enjoy every morning.

 The main difference between coffee drinks and espresso drinks is that coffee is less concentrated, making it the perfect base for more delicately flavored recipes.
 Some espresso drinks can also be lightened up with coffee or cold brew coffee concentrate.
 Try this Warm Winter Espresso Cocktail with double strength coffee, or swap out cold brew concentrate in cold espresso drinks like Chocolate Affogatos or iced lattes.